raheelam98/Modern_AI_Python/README.md

 **`~x (Bitwise NOT)` is equivalent to `-(x + 1)` :**  `~` (Bitwise NOT): ~5 → -6 (Inverts all bits)  5=−(5+1)=−6

 #### 5. Identity Operators (`is`, `is not`)
-Identity operators in Python are used to compare the memory location of two objects.
+Used to compare memory locations of two objects.
 | Operator | Description                               | Example   | Output |
 |----------|-------------------------------------------|-----------|--------|
 | is       | Returns `True` if both variables refer to the same object | `a is b`     | `True`  |